katsuhiro-hayasaka-orico/openai_api_bot_001/README.md

 The built-in AI uses a minimax search with alpha–beta pruning.
 Open the file in your browser and click “新規ゲーム” to start.

+## Lottery Roulette

+The repository also provides `roulette.html`, a small local tool for picking random winners with a spinning wheel.
+Open the file in your browser, enter names line by line, and click "回す" to spin the wheel and reveal the winner.
+Audio cues are generated using the Web Audio API.

 ## FAQ Prototype

 A small FastAPI backend and simple HTML frontend are included for experimenting with a FAQ system.